computefoundation/gnu-linux-shell-scripting.packaged-solutions/locate/README.md

 Locate a file or directory from a database.

-This utility is created entirely with bash and grep, simple and fast.

 ## Databases

-*Locate* uses two databases containing text files, one consisting of file paths and one consisting of directory paths.
+*Locate* uses two databases, one for file paths and one for directory paths.
+They are populated with [updatedb](updatedb).

-These text files are populated with output paths defined in *updatedb*. *(Note: The predefined output paths in updatedb and the precreated databases **dirsdb** and **filesdb** are provided just as examples).*

-*Locate* searches the file paths database by default and the the directory paths database with switch `-d` for a file/directory name and returns its path.
+*Locate* searches the file paths database by default and the the directory paths database with switch `-d`.

-## Set up

-Three things have to be done to use *Locate*:

-1. Assign the preferred constant values in *CONSTANTS.sh*.
-2. Define the preferred output paths in *updatedb*.
-3. Run *updatedb*.

-Once completed, the databases will be set up and *Locate* can be used as shown in the examples below.
+*The precreated databases **dirsdb** and **filesdb** are provided just as examples.*

 ## Examples

-The following examples are based on the precreated databases.
+The following examples are based on the precreated databases and can be tested.

-Locate a file.
+### 1. Locate file

 ```bash
 locate addr # returns /home/<user>/documents/addresses.txt